bmennis/explore-cgi/docs/log.md

+### 2018_07_11
+* Kaviar has updated the sources so variants that had no source now have illumina or cgi sources.
+Will ignore for now.
+Ex chr1:877827

 ### 2018_07_09
 * Finish script to sort line counts of kaviar subsets
 * Modify kaviar line count script to apply to target data